NerdWallet Compound Interest Calculator: How It Works + Free Alternative (2025)

 Investment Type Realistic Rate Compounding Notes

-High-Yield Savings (HYSA) 4.5–5.0% Daily Variable, follows Fed rate
+High-Yield Savings (Ally, Marcus, Discover) 4.5–5.0% Daily FDIC insured, variable rate

-CDs (12-month) 4.5–5.5% Monthly Fixed for term, FDIC insured
+CDs (Synchrony, Marcus, Discover) 4.5–5.5% Monthly Fixed rate, FDIC insured

-S&P 500 Index Fund ~7% (real) Annually Historical avg after inflation; ~10% nominal
+S&P 500 Index Fund (Fidelity, Schwab, Vanguard) ~7% (real) Annually Historical avg after inflation; ~10% nominal

 Total Stock Market ETF ~7% Annually Broad diversification, similar to S&P 500